lorin/booknotes/Complexity-and-Postmodernism.md

 words need to be packed up tightly together within a closed space

 Saussure understands language as a system in which every words has its place, and, consequently, its meaning.
-System does not evolve, but remains in a state near equilibirum.
+System does not evolve, but remains in a state near equilibrium.

-However, complex systems, like language, do not operate near equilibrium: relatinoships between components of system are non-lienar & dynamic
+However, complex systems, like language, do not operate near equilibrium: relationships between components of system are non-lienar & dynamic

 Signs in complex system always have an excess of meaning, with only some of the potential meaning realised in specific situations